ibm-cloud-docs/fortigate-10g/faqs.md

 Not currently.

-## Can the FSA 10Gbps span over multiple pods in a datacenter?
+## Can the FSA 10 Gbps span over multiple pods in a datacenter?
 {: #multiple-pods}
 {: faq}
 {: support}

 Not currently.
-FSA 10Gbps is only able to protect VLANs for the pod it is deployed in.
+FSA 10 Gbps is only able to protect VLANs for the pod it is deployed in.